 If you’re looking for somewhere to eat well in Boston, here are some of my favorite places:

 In high school, my friends and I would race to the Porter Square location during our lunch breaks.
 Now Anna’s has 6 locations throughout Boston: Porter Square, Davis Square, Coolidge Corner, Harvard Ave.
 MIT, and MGH.
 I’m not claiming this is authentic Mexican food, but it’s the best quesadilla in town.
 Fact.
 Skip the burrito and get the crispy quesadilla.
 I recommend steak, al pastor, carnitas or lengua quesadillas with salsa, guacamole, lettuce, hot sauce and jalapeños.
-Oh and wash it down with a fresh squeezed key-limeade :)
+Get chips and guac too and wash it all down with a fresh squeezed key-limeade :)

 Cones bigger than your face redefine summer nights.
 Love me some soft serve or a cup of Green Monster.
 Kiddie portions are bigger than your face.
 Be prepared for lacto-indulgence.